horiiiiii0329/editor-practice/README.md

-<h1> This is my project for practice using of firebase and rich text editor </h1>
+<h1> This is my project for using of firebase and rich text editor </h1>